danallan/photo-dir-to-json/docs/photo-dir-to-json.photoschema.md

 ## photoSchema variable

 Metadata output by this library for a single image.
-This is not meant to be full EXIF data, just enough information about the photo to be useful to sort, display, and appropraite size the photo and its thumbnails on a website.
+This is not meant to be full EXIF data, just enough information about the photo to be useful to sort, display, appropriately size, and provide meaningful `alt` tag for the photo and its thumbnails on a website.

 This schema is usually used in the context of albumSchema.